dmbarbour/glas/docs/GlasProg.md

 * *Note:* These primitives enable Programs to participate in metaprogramming.
 However, we can also support a lot of metaprogramming purely in the namespace layer without involving the Program type.

 Modularity:
 * `(%load Src)` - Load external resources at compile time.
-If the Src is malformed or unreachable, this diverges.
 The result is embedded data, which may be processed further via %macro.
+Errors are possible, e.g. if Src is malformed or unreachable, in which case the operation logically diverges.
-* `%src.*` - The Src type is abstract, via `%src.*` constructors that can verify some inputs.
+* `%src.*` - The Src type is abstract, but we'll provide a few constructors.
+See [namespaces](GlasNamespaces.md) for details.

-A compile-time loader.
-Resource may represent a file path, DVCS access, or  or other external .

-The loader returns arbitrary, structured data based on the given Source,.

-, typically as embedded data (`d:Data`) to be further processed by a

 ## Annotations